-The Graham Chronofighter Superlight is sure to stand out in a crowd – courtesy of its bright colours.
+The Graham Chronofighter Superlight is sure to stand out in a crowd – courtesy of its bright colors.
 The watches in this series are light, weighing less than 100g, but they span across at 47mm, and despite its dimensions, it is an incredibly comfortable watch.
 Of course, the Chronofighter Superlight would look odd on a suit, but wearing the watch is all about breaking boundaries and oddities.

 Despite its complex design, the Graham Chronofighter Superlight has large hour markers which make it easy for its wearer to read the time.
-It is paired with large hour hands that are coated with luminescence, and the chronograph hands are in a contrasting colour.
+It is paired with large hour hands that are coated with luminescence, and the chronograph hands are in a contrasting color.
 The date is displayed in a small space between 8 o’clock and 9 o’clock.
 The watch is water-resistant as lows as 300 feet.
 This watch is pretty exclusive, with only 50 pieces produced.

 Graham Chronofighter Prodive Watch

 This limited edition was released in 2012, and it was meant for professional divers.
 However, it could be used by a horologist who simply wants to enjoy the aesthetics of the watch.
 The watches in this series were designed boldly.
-In line with the Graham Chronofighter collection, this series spans as wide as 45mm, however, it deviates from the regular limits to its water resistance capabilities.
+In line with the Graham Chronofighter collection, this series spans as wide as 45mm, however, it deviates from the regular limits to its water-resistance capabilities.
 This series, as a dive watch, boasts of 2000 feet(600m) of water resistance, an automatic helium release valve built into the case, and a uni-directional bezel.

 With a shark motif engraved on the back of the case, it is in every way a diving watch.
 Graham maintained its Chronofighter leanings, by fitting the watch with a black, rubberized crown with an automatic locking system known as a ‘bayonet safety system’.
 The watch is also furnished with a red ring that alerts the wearer if the crown is not well-fitted, or secure.
 The Graham Chronofighter Prodive was made waterproof with the decision to move the position of the crown from the 9 o’clock position to the 10 o’clock, and rotate the movement by a few degrees.
-This ensured that the small seconds indicator which also serves as a propeller, and the 30-minute chronograph register are on a different position on the dial, than they normally would be.
+This ensured that the small second's indicator which also serves as a propeller, and the 30-minute chronograph register are on a different position on the dial than they normally would be.
 These adjustments made the watches water-resistant.
 This watch can be found priced from $10,000 to 14,000.